ChristosKrilisDev/MenuCameraController/README.md

 The Menu Camera Controller is for 3D environment menus.

 About:
-  -A Menu Camera Controller,
+  A Menu Camera Controller,
-  -Make camera move and rotate in 3D environment base on In-game Targets(Transforms), -Easy to set up.
+  Make camera move and rotate in 3D environment base on In-game Targets(Transforms), Easy to set up.

 To Do :
-  -Make the code more flexable.
+  Make the code more flexable.